zxh136978/bash-jobs/README.md

 job.sh: Batch run the mcsqs task.

-cif.sh: convert the results to .cif files.
+cif.sh: Convert the results to .cif files.